Kiliia Raion: History

 Cells of parts of the city (Omarbia, Miyaki).
 Omarbia is named after the Ottoman naval admiral who in 1341 stormed the Venetian Kiliia with his flotilla.
 The lighthouse, which used to raise cattle, comes from the Ottoman `miyaki`, which means that it smells of milk and butter.
 Lake China is named after one of the leaders of the Tatar tribe, which was called China.
 The village of China (Red Yar) received the same name due to its location on the shores of the lake of the same name.
 Karamahmet - in honor of the last Ottoman commander of the Kiliia fortress, Kara Mahmet, who owned the lands of the modern village of Shevchenkove.
 Karashikir (Mirne) — in the name of the Ottoman lord who owned the lands of the village.
 Old Trojans, from the name of the Trojan shaft on both sides of which the village stretches.
 Colony Yenikioy took the name of the previous small Tatar settlement in the same place (literally sounds like `New Village`).
 Lipovania was named after the runaway schismatic Old Believers and the Don and Zaporozhian Cossacks.
 The village of Chamachur (Priozerne), which means `laundry`, was founded by Moldovan shepherds from the Carpathians.
 The village of Furmanivka took the name of the Tatar settlement.
 Many words remain from the Moldavian-Romanian domination in the vernacular — papushoya (corn), chapa (onion), ashak (donkey), brine (ear sauce), lamp, etc. The Ukrainian language of the Kiliia region underwent some changes under the influence of Russia, as a result of which the Southern Bessarabian dialect was formed.

 With the proclamation of Independence of Ukraine on August 24, 1991, Kiliyshchyna became a part of Ukraine.
 In 2003, Snake Island was placed under the administrative jurisdiction of the Kiliia raion.

 As a result of many wars and changes of government in the Kiliia raion, many historical monuments have been preserved.
 The Tatars and Turks preserved the geographical names of small rivers and lakes (China), settlements (Karamakhmet, Galilee), in the city.

 During 2014, during an anti-terrorist operation in the east of Ukraine, the victims of the territorial expansion of the Russian Federation and the liquidation of terrorist organizations became three inhabitants of the Kiliia raion.

 Socio-economic characteristics

 Population

 The population of Kiliia raion as of January 1, 2012 amounted to 54,843 inhabitants, including urban — 29.8 thousand people (54.3%) and rural — 25.0 thousand people (45.7%).
+Kiliia Raion, within its boundaries at that time, had 59,837 inhabitants in 2001, including 36.09% Ukrainian-speakers, 12.81% Romanian-speakers, 44.23% Russian-speakers, 2.52% Bulgarian-speaking and 3.69% Gagauz-speaking.
+Kiliia Raion, within its boundaries at that time, had in 2001 59,837 inhabitants, of which 26,659 ethnic Ukrainians (44.55%), 17,977 ethnic Russians (30.04%), 9,442 Moldovans (15.78%), 2,559 Bulgarians (4.28%), 2,263 ethnic Gagauz (3.78%) and 54 Romanians (0.09%).